xavierAustin/170-Prototype-3/README.md

 its in the name 😊
 patch notes:
     Playtesting phase 2
-    1.1 added more feedback (+1 text and red flashing on miss) and centered canvas
+    1.1 added more feedback (red flashing on miss) and centered canvas